topps2k/simpleab-sdk-js/README.md

   - `aggregationType` (string): The type of aggregation to use for this metric.
 Use values from the `AggregationTypes` enum.

 Returns a Promise that resolves when the metric has been tracked successfully.

+### `sdk.trackMetricWithSegment(params)`

+Tracks a metric for a specific experiment, stage, segment, and treatment.
+This wrapper function automatically determines the appropriate dimension based on the experiment and segment information.

+- `params` (object): An object containing the following properties:
+  - `experimentID` (string): The ID of the experiment.
+  - `stage` (string): The stage of the experiment.
+Use values from the `Stages` class.
+  - `segment` (Segment): The segment object containing user information.
+  - `treatment` (string): The treatment group for the experiment.
+Use values from the `Treatments` class.
+  - `metricName` (string): The name of the metric.
+  - `metricValue` (number): The value of the metric.
+  - `aggregationType` (string): The type of aggregation to use for this metric.
+Use values from the `AggregationTypes` enum.

+Returns a Promise that resolves when the metric has been tracked successfully.

+### `sdk.getSegment(options)`

+Retrieves segment information based on the provided options.
+If the optional properties are not provided the api will use the ip and user agent of the caller.

+- `options` (object): An object containing the following optional properties:
+  - `ip` (string): The IP address of the user.
+  - `userAgent` (string): The user agent string of the user's browser.

+Returns a Promise that resolves to a Segment object containing the following properties:
+- `countryCode` (string): The two-letter country code of the user.
+- `region` (string): The region of the user.
+- `deviceType` (string): The type of device the user is using.

 ### `sdk.flush()`